We take your privacy very seriously

-Spirotech SRD Group Ltd will only Process Special Categories of Data where the Data Subject expressly Consents to such Processing or where one of the following conditions apply:
+Spirotech Group Ltd will only Process Special Categories of Data where the Data Subject expressly Consents to such Processing or where one of the following conditions apply:

 - The Processing relates to Personal Data which has already been made public by the Data Subject.

 - The Processing is necessary for the establishment, exercise or defence of legal claims.

 - The Processing is specifically authorised or required by law.